Pancreatic Cancer & Tumour Marker Clinic Test Clinic Details

 Receive your results through email or by opening your dashboard on our site.

 The typical turnaround time for the Pancreatic Cancer test is 1 working day.
-Do note that while we aim to give you results as quickly as possible, the exact result processing time may vary according to assay schedules.
+Do note that while we aim to give you HPV and Pancreatic results as quickly as possible, the exact result processing time may vary according to assay schedules.
 We are committed to following strict guidelines to ensure quick and accurate results and instantly analyse samples.

 Please follow our eating and drinking guidelines before the day of sample collection.